Tekirdağ: Location

 Tekirdağ is situated on the northern coast of the Sea of Marmara, 135 km west of Istanbul.
 Its picturesque bay is backed by the promontory of the mountain which gives its name to the city, Tekir Dağı (ancient Combos), a spur of about 2000 ft. that rises into the hilly plateau to the north.
 Between Tekirdağ and Şarköy is another mountain, Ganos Dağı.

 Climate

 Tekirdağ has a Mediterranean climate (Köppen: Csa, Trewartha: Cs).
 Summers are hot and humid whilst winters are cool and wet.
-Snowfall is quite common for a week or two between the months of December and March.
+Snowfall is somewhat common, with a week or two of snow between the months of December and March.